-At short range (left), the curve slopes steeply downward from left to right (a negative slope), so the force is strongly apart, or repulsive.
+At short range (left), the curve slopes steeply downward from left to right (a negative slope), so the force is pushing atoms apart – it's repulsive.
 At long range, the slope rises slowly from left to right, so the force is attractive and weak.
 In the middle, the force is small, and any excursion of the particles from the minimum will result in a restoring force back toward the balance point.

 Recall that the force betwen charged particles is the electrostatic force, also called the Coulomb force because it is modeled by Coulomb's law:

 where k is the electrostatic constant (k = 8.98 × 10-7 N·m2·C-2).The electrostatic constant just gets the units right. q1 and q2 are the charges on our particles and r is the distance between them.
 When the signs of q1and q2 are different, the force is negative, or attractive.
 When they're the same, the force is positive, or repulsive.

 All binding curves have this feature in common – that there is a minimum in the potential energy that represents a balance between repulsive and attractive forces.
 Because the PE is reduced, bond formation always releases energy in some form.